Knowing what matters: A list of values

 Impact: Making a significant difference

-Independence: Standing/relying on one's own and being self-sufficient
+Independence: Standing on one's own and being self-sufficient

 Individuality: Honoring one's unique qualities